 Ulcerative Colitis: When Surgery Is Needed

-Surgery is likely to be needed for ulcerative colitis when:
+Surgery is likely to be needed for ulcerative colitis for the following reasons.

 - Medicines and nutritional therapy have failed to manage severe symptoms.

 - Toxic megacolon does not respond to medical treatment within 4 days (or sooner in some cases).

 - Holes form in the large intestine.
 (This is called perforation.)

 - You have colon cancer or a significantly increased risk of cancer.
 (This risk is found by biopsies.)
 Or you have a narrowing in the intestine that can't be told apart from cancer.
 You may need surgery even if you don't have symptoms of active disease.

 - Severe, disabling complications occur outside the colon.
 But many complications do not respond to surgery.

 - You have severe bleeding that requires ongoing blood transfusions.